The Best Questions To Ask IT Candidates in an Interview

 It’s an old cliché that IT people are bad communicators.
 Still, breakdowns in communication between the tech team and the rest of the company can cause problems.
 Your IT pros must be able to convey complex technical concepts to other departments without losing patience or having important details get lost in translation.
 This exercise will help you gauge their ability to do that.

-Questions About Technical Expertise
+IT Interview Questions to Ask About Technical Expertise

 1. What skills make you the best fit for this role?